Samsung/tizen-docs/docs/application/web/get-started/tv/first-samsung-tv-app.md

 <a name="simulator"></a>
 ### Run on the Samsung TV Simulator

-To run the application on the simulator:
+To run the application on the simulator, follow these steps:

 1. In the **Project Explorer** view, right-click the project and select **Run As \> Tizen Web Simulator Application (Samsung TV)**.